Purpose of the Award

 - Report any awarded federal grant or loan for a broadband development program within thirty (30) days to the UAMS Institute for Digital Health & Innovation, Governor, Legislative Council or the Joint Budget Committee should the General Assembly be in session, and the Joint Committee on Advanced Communications and Information Technology.

-- Coordinate with the Arkansas Geographic Information Systems Office to provide mapping information to the Arkansas Spatial Data Infrastructure (ASDI) for the preparation of legal descriptions and digital mapping for the relevant incorporated or unincorporated areas.
+- Coordinate with the Arkansas Geographic Information Systems Office to provide mapping information to the Arkansas Spatial Data Infrastructure (ASDI) for preparation of legal descriptions and digital mapping for the relevant incorporated or unincorporated areas.

 - A local entity that has been awarded a state or federal grant or loan shall provide information concerning broadband mapping to the Arkansas Geographic Information Systems Office in compliance with the Arkansas Geographic Information Systems Office Policy Statement PS-01, Arkansas Spatial Data Infrastructure (ASDI) Data Loading and Retirement Procedures.